 - Offer your pup treats such as dental chews or food designed to help prevent plaque buildup and tartar.

-Dental care is an important part of your pet's overall health.
+Pet dental care is an important part of your pet's overall health.
 Be sure to book your pet's annual dental appointment today, your dog will thank you.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.